How elasticity affects bubble pinch-off: Bubble pinch-off in Oldroyd-B fluid

 \subsubsection{Pinch-off}

 The interesting situation is thus that the radial stress tends to diverge, but apparently this divergence does not inhibit the collapse of the neck.
-To understand this, we first recall the balance of stress for the case of droplet pinch-off.
-The dominant stress in the liquid thread then lies along the axial direction (\cref{fig:schematic_pinch-off}) and scales as \(G(h_0/h)^4\) \cite{Clasen.etal2006}.
+To understand this, we first recall the viscoelastic mechanics observed for droplet pinch-off.
+The momentum balance that dictates the dynamics of viscoelastic drops is in the axial direction, and involves the dominant component of stress $\sigma_{zz}$ (\cref{fig:schematic_pinch-off}).
+This axial stress scales as \(G(h_0/h)^4\) \cite{Clasen.etal2006}.
 Balancing this elastic stress with the capillary stress \(\gamma/h\), one obtains a typical neck size \(h \sim (Gh_0^4/\gamma)^{1/3}\), which indeed gives the scaling for the thread in \cref{fig:drop_bubble_contour_simulation} (bottom right panel).
 The inclusion of stress relaxation (not present in our simulations) leads to a further exponential thinning set by the relaxation time.